bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 - Read through the API docs carefully.
 You will read through many technical docs as a developer, so start now to try and understand them.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/5gjgQNqjTt4i36T6c/zrgpbNpXF6XYh7).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.